 Sandblasting injuries can result from many different hazards.
 Sandblasting creates dust.
 Breathing in dust from silica can lead to a deadly disease called silicosis.
 Sandblasting dust can also contain chemicals that were present on the substrate.
 It is absolutely necessary that sandblasters wear their blast hoods, long sleeves and gloves at all times to prevent sandblasting injuries.

 Sandblasting injuries are not always a direct result of the dust.
 Sandblasting is an extremely loud activity.
 Hearing loss is a real possibility for blasters and many already suffer from it.
 Even though blasters wear hoods, it is still important to wear earplugs.
 This is even more important when blasting inside enclosed spaces like tanks where much blasting takes place.

 The abrasive stream is extremely dangerous and blasters should take care to not extend their limbs into the stream.
 Sandblasting injuries resulting from getting shot at close range to the blasting nozzle can be devastating and excruciatingly painful.
 These sandblasting injuries can result in loss of use of the affected limbs.
 Corrective surgeries may also be necessary.

-The maritime injury attorneys at The Lambert Firm represents victims of sandblasting accidents.
-If you or a loved one has been injured in a sandblasting accident call The Lambert Firm today for a free case evaluation.
+The maritime injury attorneys at The Lambert Firm represent victims of sandblasting accidents.
+If you or a loved one has been injured working in the maritime or offshore industry, call The Lambert Firm today for a free case evaluation.